brandongregory/dndhelp/src/5e-build-guides/fencer-builds.md

 ---
 layout: article.njk
 meta_title: "En Garde!
 Fencer Builds in DnD 5e"
-meta_description: "Throw down the gauntlet with these fencer builds for DnD 5e."
+meta_description: "From Zorro to Puss in Boots, fencers are a big part of pop culture.
+Throw down the gauntlet with these fencer builds for DnD 5e."
 author: "Brandon Gregory"
 section_name: build
 tags: ['build']